Dimers and Imaginary geometry: Introduction

 The study of fluctuations in dimer models has a long and distinguished history, which it is not the purpose of this paper to recall, see \cite{KenyonSurvey} for references.
 However, we mention a few highlights.
 In \cite{Kenyon_ci,KenyonGFF}, Kenyon showed that the height function on the square lattice for Temperleyan domains (for which the boundary conditions are planar of slope 0) converge to a multiple of the Gaussian free field with Dirichlet boundary conditions.
 The study of dimers on graphs more general than the square or hexagonal lattices was initiated in \cite{KenyonOkounkovSheffield} where they consider tilings on arbitrary periodic bipartite planar graphs.
 The non-periodic case was first mentioned in \cite{Kenyon_iso}, also in the whole plane setting.
+Convergence to the full plane Gaussian free field on isoradial periodic bipartite graphs (including ergodic lozenge tilings of arbitrary slope), as well as on Temperleyan superpositions of isoradial (not necessarily periodic) graphs, is a consequence of a remarkable work by De Tili\`{e}re \cite{Tiliere07}.

-The interest in the role of boundary conditions was sparked by the observation of the arctic circle phenomenon: for some domains, in the limit the dimer outside of some region (the liquid or temperate region) is deterministic or frozen.
+The interest in the role of boundary conditions was sparked by the observation of the arctic circle phenomenon: for some domains, in the limit the dimer configuration outside of some region (the liquid or temperate region) is deterministic (also called frozen).
 This was first identified in the case of the aztec diamond by Jokusch, Propp and Shor \cite{Arctic} (see also the more recent paper \cite{Romik} by Romik for a different approach and fascinating connections to alternating sign matrices).
 The case of general boundary conditions for the hexagonal lattice was solved later by Cohn, Kenyon and Propp \cite{CohnKenyonPropp} who obtained a variational problem determining the law of large numbers behaviour for the height function.
 This variational principle was studied by Kenyon and Okounkov in \cite{KenyonOkounkov} who discovered that in polygonal domains the boundary between the frozen and liquid regions are always explicit algebraic curves.
-In this direction we also point out the recent paper by Petrov \cite{Petrov} who obtained convergence of the height function fluctuations to the GFF in liquid regions for some types of polygonal domains.
+In this direction we also point out the recent paper by Petrov \cite{Petrov} and by Bufetov--Gorin \cite{BufetovGorin} who obtained convergence of the height function fluctuations to the GFF in liquid regions for some polygonal domains.